bachelor-2014/report/v2/human_interaction.md

 An 'experiment' can be many things, and it is not possible to foresee all the different experiments the user might need to run.
-We therefore find it necessary that the **user can program experiments making use of every functionality of EvoBot**.
+We therefore find it necessary that the **user can program experiments making use of all functionality of EvoBot**.
 For this we pose a requirement on the user that she has a certain level of EvoBot proficiency.
 Such proficiency could for instance be the ability to write in a programming language understood by the EvoBot, as to give